Alignak-monitoring/alignak-doc/source/05_extending_alignak/installing_modules.rst

 Thanks to this module the receiver daemon periodically reads the content of a configured file and builds an external command with the information read from this file.
 This also allows Alignak to :ref:`receive passive checks<monitoring_features/passive_checks>`.

+**Note** that the Arbiter is able to manage the external commands by itself and that it is not necessary to use an external module...

 Short story::

     pip install alignak-module-external-commands